codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

-* "Here's how to do that with product X, we took a different path and here's why..."
+* "Here's how to do that with product X, we took a different path and here's why…"
 * "There are many solutions to this.
 We found that some were lacking a feature that made us more effective, which is X"
-* "You can use whatever makes you happy to achieve X. We added the following, as we found it was missing..."
+* "You can use whatever makes you happy to achieve X. We added the following, as we found it was missing…"

 Showing you know about your competition prevents questions about it.
 Showing how they differ allows people to make up their mind which is better instead of you telling them and hoping they agree.

-## "This can be done in a few lines of code..."
+## "This can be done in a few lines of code…"

 The amount of code has become a contrived way of showing how effective our solutions are.
 Almost always the "quick and small solution" blossoms